TatuLund/hilla-demo/README.md

 - Localization / views
 - Localization of the DatePicker
 - Localization of the binder error messages using its interpolator callback
+- Example of vaadin-confirm-dialog
+- Using static resources from serves (see the flags in language-switch)
+- Using renderer with vaadin-select (see language-switch)
+- Example of class name generator with vaadin-grid

 ## Before running